 6. For Instagram, it’s all about money

 A lot of us as creators set up business accounts.
 That way, we can see our audience and analytics.
-It allows us to put an email as a contact and there’s numerous other benefits.
-But, it also comes with one down side.
+It allows us to put an email as a contact and there are numerous other benefits.
+But, it also comes with one downside.

 A lot of people on Instagram feel that promoting posts is the only way.
-That if we do what social media wants us to do and promote, we’ll somehow win them over.
+What if we do what social media wants us to do and promote, we’ll somehow win them over.

 Whichever way we handle things It’s all business and about making money from us.